-While microcomputers may be "old news," the development and enhancement of the microcomputer has shaken the computer industry and created tremendous employment opportunities.
-Individual computers tied together electronically to create a Local Area Network (LAN) create a powerful, parallel processing environment that is cost effective for business and industry, thus opening up employment opportunities in technical positions, managerial positions, and research and development.
+The development and enhancement of the microcomputer has shaken the computer industry and created tremendous employment opportunities.
+Individual computers tied together electronically form networks that create a powerful, parallel processing environment that is cost effective for business and industry, thus opening up employment opportunities in technical positions, managerial positions, and research and development.